CoBrALab/twolevel_ants_dbm/README.md

   -h, --help            show this help message and exit --jacobian-sigmas JACOBIAN_SIGMAS [JACOBIAN_SIGMAS ...]
-                        List of smoothing sigmas used for final output, defaults to 2x finest resolution input file or rigid model target if provided. (default: None) --rigid-model-target RIGID_MODEL_TARGET
+                        List of smoothing sigmas used for final output, defaults to FWHM of 2x finest resolution input file or rigid model target if provided. (default: None) --rigid-model-target RIGID_MODEL_TARGET
                         Target file to use for rigid registration of the second level, otherwise unbiased average to start